Veklury® (remdesivir)

 Summary

-NIAID-Sponsored Study: ACTT-1
+NIAID-Sponsored Study: ACTT-1 Study

 A phase 3, randomized, double-blind, placebo-controlled study evaluated the safety and efficacy of RDV in hospitalized adult participants (N=1062) with COVID19.1

-• The primary endpoint: Participants who received RDV had a significantly shorter median time to recovery than participants who received placebo: 10 days vs 15 days, which yielded an increased recovery rate by 29% compared to placebo (recovery rate ratio: 1.29 [95% CI: 1.12‒1.49]; P<0.001; Table 2).1
+• Participants who received RDV had a shorter median time to recovery than participants who received placebo (10 days vs 15 days, respectively), with an increased recovery rate of 29% compared with placebo (recovery rate ratio, 1.29; 95% CI: 1.12‒1.49; P<0.001; Table 2).

-• The key secondary endpoint: RDV produced 50% increased clinical improvement on the ordinal scale compared with placebo (OR: 1.5 [95% CI: 1.2–1.9]; P<0.001; Table 3).1
+• RDV treatment resulted in a 50% increased clinical improvement on the ordinal scale compared with placebo (OR, 1.5; 95% CI: 1.2–1.9; P<0.001; Table 3).

-• SAEs were significantly lower in the RDV group than the placebo group (24.6% vs 31.6%; P=0.01; Table 5).
-No treatment-related deaths were reported, as judged by site investigators.1
+• SAEs were significantly lower in the RDV group than the placebo group (24.6% vs 31.6%, respectively; P=0.01; Table 5).
+No treatment-related deaths were reported.

-NIAID-Sponsored Study: ACTT-1
+NIAID-Sponsored Study: ACTT-1 Study

 Study Design and Demographics

-COVID-19.
-The primary outcome was the time to recovery up to Day 29, defined as the first day that the participant met categories 1, 2, or 3 of this ordinal scale: 1) not hospitalized and had no limitation on activities; 2) not hospitalized and had limitation on activities and/or required supplemental O2 at home; 3) hospitalized and did not require supplemental O2 or ongoing medical care; 4) hospitalized and did not require supplemental O2, but did require ongoing medical care (for COVID-19 or otherwise); 5) hospitalized and required supplemental O2; 6) hospitalized and required NIV or high-flow O2 devices; 7) hospitalized and required IMV or ECMO; 8) death.1
+A phase 3, randomized, adaptive, double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of RDV in adults hospitalized with COVID-19 (N=1062).
+The primary outcome was the time to recovery up to Day 29, defined as the first day that the participant met categories 1, 2, or 3 of the following ordinal scale: 1) not hospitalized and had no limitation on activities; 2) not hospitalized and had limitation on activities and/or required supplemental O2 at home; 3) hospitalized and did not require supplemental O2 or ongoing medical care; 4) hospitalized and did not require supplemental O2, but did require ongoing medical care (for COVID-19 or otherwise); 5) hospitalized and required supplemental O2; 6) hospitalized and required NIV or high-flow O2 devices; 7) hospitalized and required IMV or ECMO; 8) death.1

-1. Study Design1-3
+Figure 1.
+ACTT-1: Study Design1-3

-Note: Of the 1062 participants enrolled, 531 received ≥1 dose of RDV and 517 received ≥1 dose of placebo. *Study treatment doses were given for the duration of the hospitalization up to Day 10 or until death.
+Note: Of the 1062 participants enrolled, 531 received ≥1 dose of RDV and 517 received ≥1 dose of placebo.

 Table 1.
-Baseline Demographics and Disease Characteristics1,3
+ACTT-1: Baseline Demographics and Disease Characteristics (ITT)1,3

 Key Demographics and Characteristics